Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/thousand-validators.md

 - Verified identity (see [here]() for instructions)
 - Connect to dedicated Telemetry (use `--telemetry-url 'wss://telemetry-backend.w3f.community/submit 1'` when starting the node)
 - Rank 25 or higher on AXIALunar Thousand Validators Programme
-- Mininmum of 10K DOTs self stake (exceptions by approval for good intentions)
+- Mininmum of 10K SOLARs self stake (exceptions by approval for good intentions)
 - Reward destination 'Staked'
 - No more than 3% commission
 - Separate stash and controller (or have a Staking proxy set up)